osyrisrblx/rbxts-build/README.md

 From there, you can use `npm start`, to launch your project.

 Once you've started working, it's convenient to use `npm restart` (or `npm res` for short) to run `npm stop` and then `npm start`.

-You can use `rbxts-build init` to automatically setup these scripts for you.
-It's often useful to do the following when setting up a new roblox-ts project:
-- `rbxtsc init`
-- `rbxts-build init`

 ## Settings